-6. How to travel by bus from Luton Airport to London
+6. How to travel by bus between Luton airport and London

-As in all London airports, the cheapest way to get from Luton airport to the city center is aboard one of the four bus lines available, ranging from 7 to 25 euros depending on the route and the company chosen: EasyBus, Terravision, National Express and Greenline 757.
-However, the bus is the slowest option: it takes an hour or more to reach the destination.
+As in all London airports, the cheapest way to get from Luton Airport to the city center is on board one of the four bus lines available, ranging from 7 to 25 euros depending on the route and the company chosen: EasyBus, Terravision, National Express and Greenline 757.
+However, the bus is the slowest option: it takes an hour or more to get to the destination.

-Easybus is the cheapest bus company to go from Luton to London city center and vice versa, although it takes the longest to get to London Victoria, 1 hour and 20 minutes.
+Easybus is the cheapest bus company to get from Luton to London city centre and vice versa, although it takes the longest to get to London Victoria, taking 1 hour and 20 minutes.

-Terravision buses take slightly less time than Easybus buses to travel between Luton and central London, with 1 hour to get to Brent Cross, Baker Street, Marble Arch and London Victoria stations.
+Terravision buses take slightly less time than Easybus buses to travel between Luton and central London, with 1 hour to reach Brent Cross, Baker Street, Marble Arch and London Victoria stations.